badrigopalan/UCIDataClean/CodeBook.md

 Processed data:
 - A merged data set was created from the training and the test data set.
-This formed the basis for both the tidy data set 1 and tidy data set 2.
+This formed the basis for the tidy data sets 1, 2 and 3.
+Tidy data set 1 provides the full details.
+Tidy data set 2 provides averages over each subject and activity.
+Tidy data set3 provides a the mean and std deviations of each measurement.
 - Tidy data set 1: All the 561 features of the raw data set were maintained.
 This data set may be used for detailed analysis on all the factors.
 The rationale for not removing the features is it is not clear which may be needed for detailed analysis.
 It is possible